scripting/feeder/docs/templates.md

 You can also run the contents of a reallysimple query through a template, which is just a web page, which has the result of the query as a local object you can use JavaScript to render.

-This doc walks you through the Hello World template first, it's a tour of the basic features, and then the Titled Items template that works with the reallysimple objecdt.
+This doc walks you through the Hello World template first, it's a tour of the basic features, and then the Titled Items template that works with the reallysimple object in code.

 ### The Hello World template